formicidae-tracker/studio/docs/cldoc/api/manual_measurement.md

 <fort::myrmidon::Identification::SetTagSize>.
 The latter should be
 used for Queens per example that often uses a tag of a different size.

-Tag size should use the normal tag size convention for the family used.
-For example, ARTag tag defines their size from the inner black border, and apriltag from the outer white border (if applicable).
-These are the size written on the tag sheets.
+The tag size value in mm should use the normal tag size convention for the family used.
+For example, ARTag defines their size from the inner black border, and apriltag from the outer white border (if applicable).
+To sets this field use the size written on the tag sheets.